meltano/meltano/docs/getting-started.md

 ### Local Installation

-If you're running Linux, macOS, or Windows and have a supported version of [Python](https://www.python.org/) installed, we recommend installing Meltano into a dedicated [Python virtual environment](https://docs.python.org/3/glossary.html#term-virtual-environment) inside the directory that will hold your [Meltano projects](/concepts/project).
+You will need to be running Linux, macOS, or Windows, and have [Python](https://www.python.org/) 3.7, 3.8, or 3.9 installed.
+We recommend installing Meltano into a dedicated [Python virtual environment](https://docs.python.org/3/glossary.html#term-virtual-environment) inside the directory that will hold your [Meltano projects](/concepts/project).

 1. Create and navigate to a directory to hold your Meltano projects: